Legion of Boom (Seattle Seahawks): 2014 postseason

 Seattle surrendered 362 yards in the divisional-round game against the Carolina Panthers, as well as 17 points.
 Kam Chancellor sealed the game with an interception off Cam Newton that he took 90 yards for a touchdown.
 He also twice leaped over the center on field-goal tries in attempts to block the kick, although he missed the ball both times and both plays were whistled dead by a penalty.
 Richard Sherman recorded an interception as well, and Earl Thomas forced a fumble.
 Seattle won, 31–17.

 In an improbable "miracle" comeback against the Green Bay Packers in the NFC Championship game, the Seahawks scored 15 points in the final 2:09 of regulation and winning on a 35-yard touchdown reception by Jermaine Kearse in overtime.
 The Seahawks defense held eventual 2014 NFL MVP Aaron Rodgers to just 178 yards passing and one touchdown pass with two interceptions (which went to Sherman and Maxwell).
 The Seahawks offense and special teams turned the ball over five times in the game, but the defense forced overtime, and the 28–22 victory sent the Seahawks to a second straight Super Bowl.

-The 2014 Seahawks defense did not allow a single 300-yard passer in any game, regular season or postseason, heading into the Super Bowl.
+The 2014 Seahawks defense allowed one 300-yard passer in any game, regular season or postseason, heading into the Super Bowl.
+The sole instance came in the Seahawks' win over the Broncos when Peyton Manning threw for 303 yards.
 Ten times they held the opposing quarterback to under 200 yards passing, doing it an 11th time against Rodgers in the NFC Championship game.